samking314/WeatherApp/README.md

 Place the current location of the Weather being displayed at top of Main.storyboard.
 Add more unit tests to confirm the WeatherApiClient calls are retrieving/generating the correct data.
 Add more data to the UI by including 5-day weather forecast, instead of a summary.
+Add more weather APIs to the WeatherApiClient file.